Spazz/schoox-api/README.md

 # schoox-api
 nodejs wrapper for the Schoox API - initial draft

-Working draft of a complete nodejs wrapper for the Schoox API.
+Incomplete (missing calls and inconsistant features) working draft node.js wrapper for the Schoox API.

+To see what options can be included in calls please view the Schoox API documentation at https://www.schoox.com/api/docs